itz-harshit/Spotify-Downloader/README.md

 ## Contributing
 Contributions are welcome!
 If you find any issues or want to enhance the application, feel free to open an issue or submit a pull request.

+## Disclaimer
+Please note that downloading copyrighted content from Spotify may violate the terms of service and/or the rights of the content owners.
+Use this script responsibly and at your own risk.

 ## License
 ---
 ```